lanl-aea/waves/docs/tutorial_02_partition_mesh_waves.rst

    Any model developer may have other functions that are commonly used by multiple scripts.
 An example use case is if our model had multiple parts that notionally all looked the same.
 In this case, the model developer could choose to create a generic geometry generation function and place it in this ``abaqus_journal_utilities.py`` file.
-Then, model developer can then call this function any number of times without duplicating source code.
+The model developer can then call this function any number of times without duplicating source code.

 9. In the ``eabm_package/abaqus`` directory, create a file called ``single_element_mesh.py`` using all the contents